juliob29/BitcoinTalk-Insights/README.md

 # BitcoinTalk Insights
 ![Coverage](https://img.shields.io/badge/coverage-96%25-green.svg?style=flat-square)

-This Bertie.ai skill adds cryptocurrency suggestions to the Insights Bar on Bertie.
+This program can relate cryptocurrencies to one another, using Word2Vec.

+The program takes text as input, detects a cryptocurrency.
-The skill sifts through titles written by the user, and detects if there are cryptocurrencies mentioned.
-With this information, Bertie finds coins related to the cryptocurrencies that the author writes about, and suggests them in the `hover` section on the insights bar.
+With this information, the program finds coins related to the cryptocurrencies taken as input and suggests them to the user.

-This Bertie.ai skill also uses a database, containing all of the messages from the popular forum [BitcoinTalk](https://bitcointalk.org/) The database is used to train a Word2Vec model, which allows us to know related coins to a found cryptocurrency, based on the last week of forum messages.Related Cryptocurrencies are also shown, which come from the forum 'BitcoinTalk'.
+This skill also uses a database, containing all of the messages from the popular forum [BitcoinTalk](https://bitcointalk.org/) The database is used to train a Word2Vec model, which allows us to know related coins to a found cryptocurrency, based on the last week of forum messages.Related Cryptocurrencies are also shown, which come from the forum 'BitcoinTalk'.